SU_B_02

 [r] Yes!

 [i] And then we crawl step by step to Bochum.
 Hm, no problem.
 I know that the path is long.
-Yes, the path is long, but that’s part of the story. [i?]
-Eh voilà, and now concerning her family, her mother and her father and all those who belong to them, such as her brothers and sisters, could you tell us something about her?
+[R?]
+Yes, the way is long, but that’s part of the story.
+[I?]
+Eh voilà, and now regarding your family, her mother and father and all who belong, such as their siblings, could they tell us something about them?

 [r] Yes.